In Cairo, one family's story shows rise of radical threat

 Egypt also accuses the Brotherhood of a role in the violence and declared it a terrorist group after a suicide attack on a police station claimed by Ansar Bayt al-Maqdis.
 However, Western countries say they are unconvinced by Cairo's assertions that the mainstream Brotherhood is tied to the militants.

-"We continue to see no data supporting the claim of organisational links between ABM and the Muslim Brotherhood," said the diplomat, using an acronym for Ansar Bayt al-Maqdis.
+"We continue to see no data supporting the claim of organizational links between ABM and the Muslim Brotherhood," said the diplomat, using an acronym for Ansar Bayt al-Maqdis.

 The Brotherhood, Egypt's biggest party until last summer, has denounced the violence.
 But by banning the Brotherhood, the government risks pushing more people deeper underground and into the arms of those who embrace the shedding of blood.